• Go to app

 Kumamoto is most famous for its castle, which was built almost 600 years ago.
 Under these circumstances, it’s only fitting that you would take this opportunity to dress like royalty, pretend you’re a princess and pose up a storm.

-Complete your Japan bucket list by renting a kimono in Kisamekyo Kimono.
+Complete your Japan bucket list by renting a kimono while you’re in Kumamoto.
 Let its team style you from head to toe—even assist you in tucking your hair into a tight, neat bun!
 They even have a quaint studio inside, so you can have a mini photoshoot before going out.

 Insta-worthy moment: It’s not just women who can enjoy this experience.
-In Kumamoto, kimono rental is available to men, women, and children from the age of three and up—imagine the family photos!
+In Kumamoto, kimono rental is available to men, women, and children from the age of six and up—imagine the family photos!

 10. Tokyo… yes again!

 Yes, we already gave you one suggestion for renting a kimono in Japan’s capital Tokyo.
-Still, there’s no harm in giving you one more, right?.
-This one is a bit more special—it gives you the spotlight to pose as much as you want as if for a magazine centrefold!
+Still, there’s no harm in giving you one more, right?
+This one is a bit more special — it gives you the spotlight to pose as much as you want as if it’s for a magazine centerfold!

-That’s right, at Nanairo Studio, you can play supermodel for the day, complete with a personal stylist, makeup artist, and hairdresser.
-Get ready to look fine as hell before you ham it up for the cameras, pose with some props and get. that. shot
+That’s right, this kimono rental and photography experience allows you to play supermodel for the day, complete with a personal stylist, make-up artist, and hairdresser.
+Get ready to look fine as hell before you ham it up for the cameras, pose with some props and get. that. shot.

 If you are always the one taking photos of others, now is your time to shine.
 Not only will you have loads of fun being made over by pros, but you will also go home with digital copies of all the photos from the day.